Working the Angles for Content Creation

 At the designated time, the president of RCA dropped the old clay record by its edge and it zipped straight down to the street and disintegrated on contact.
 Then came the new vinyl platter.
 He dropped it in the same way as its predecessor and, to everybody's surprise, it too shattered like an old dinner plate.
 Facing public impalement or worse, the panicked publicity executive asked the stunned president to drop another vinyl record, “…but as you would if you were going to set it on a record player.”
 The change in aerodynamics caused the record to drift down to the waiting crowd, where it bounced off the pavement intact.

-Remember to plan your story angles carefully.
-In the case of our intrepid publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
+If you plan your story angles carefully, you can reuse a story five or six times.
+Even more.
+In the case of my RCA publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
 He saved his own neck and ended up with a great public demonstration.
 Things may not be so easy for you, but his last-minute realization is worth remembering.

 Here's another way to look at angling.
 A good marcom pro never forgets the essential facts related to a product, service or event.
 So what do you do?
 Put them in bullet points in the middle of the paragraph?
 No. You fold the key points into stories that are personal, situational, and demonstrative.
 Narratives like these are gold for content strategy because one aspect of a product (for instance) can instantly produce three angles!